 If you want to install additional software on Fedora, you can do so with the default GNOME Software Manager.
 The crucial thing about is that it is graphical, which makes it newbie-friendly.
 That being said, keep in mind that the official repositories might not cover everything that you need.

-It is why you should consider installing unofficial repositories so that you can get all the software you require to enjoy this Linux distro the way it is meant to be.
+It is why you should consider installing unofficial repositories.
+This way you can get all the software you need to enjoy this Linux distro the way it is meant to be.

 One of the things that you should pay attention to is the fact that you will need to install audio and video codecs to enjoy watching movies and listening to songs.

 The chances are your software will work like a charm, but if it doesn’t, you may want to consider reporting a bug to the community.
 While the updates are not as fast as for some other Linux-based operating system, the developers will probably resolve the issue in the shortest possible timeframe.